tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***SA DPC S1** - 1st, **ONE Esports Singapore Major\*** - Did not attend, **SA DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 14th*

 *'1st place'* SA DPC S1 and a *'Did not attend'* for Singapore?
 What's that about?
 Well imagine missing TI because one of your teammates wan--.
 Nah, you know what, I'm not gonna go there.
-Honestly, it just makes it all the more impressive that this team has stuck together for as long as they have.
+Honestly, it just makes it all the more impressive that these players have stuck together for as long as they have.
 All  you need to know is the team tested positive for COVID before Singapore and had to sit the entire event out.
 As for 14th place at the AniMajor, that's on them.

 **What would success look like?** ~~This roster's top 8 finish at TI9 was the highest placement a South American team has ever gotten in the history of TI.
 Given the consistent upwards trajectory of the region overperforming at TI, it's not outside the realm of possibility that they could break top 6 this year.~~